akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### No answering honk

-The gosling grew rapidly.
-Days became weeks and the yellow down gave way to white feathers, the soft cheep to a firm honk.
-She was no longer a chick, but a goose; she was family.
+The gosling grew rapidly and the yellow down gave way to white feathers, the soft cheep to a firm honk.
+She was no longer a chick, but a goose, and she was family, as Beatrice explained to her mother.
+Goosie followed Beatrice everywhere she went, whether it was to the stone well, the barn, or to the wild forest.

-Whether it was to the stone well, the barn, or to the wild forest, Goosie followed her, always.
-And yet, one morning, the yard gate stood open; it was not wide, just a crack, but enough for a goose to slip through.
+And then there came the fateful morning when Goosie did not appear.
+The yard gate stood open, just a crack, but enough for a goose to slip through.
 Beatrice stared at it, her heart climbing into her throat.

 ‘Goosie?’
 No answering honk.

-She ran to the pond, but it was empty and so were the reeds and the lane.
+She ran to the pond.

+‘Goosie,’ she shouted, but it was empty and so were the reeds and the lane.

 Mother found her by the woodpile, tears already cutting tracks through the dust on her cheeks.